tejas-2232/python-All-in-One/README.md

 ## structure

 * In this repo we will cover all codes and revision needed for quick brush up for concepts.
-* so that when we need to visit it its availavek
+* so that when we need to visit the concepts,its available for us.

+_The Structure is like_
 1. COnditional statements
   1.1 for loop
   1.2 If loop